darraghoriordan/darragh-oriordan-com/src/pages/2020/09/13/notes-on-notebooks-rhodia-moleskein-leuchtturm/index.md

 Get the Rhodia if you want a really nice notebook for archiving and you don't care about the extras in the Leuchtturm.

-Ultimately the cheap notebook does the same thing for just 7% the cost of the others.
+Ultimately the cheap notebook does the same thing for way less cost than the others.

-You could have 17 cheap notebooks for the same price as a Rhodia.
-They just don't feel like something I would like to archive.
+You could have 11 cheap notebooks for the same price as a Rhodia!

+They just don't feel like something I would like to archive in comparison to the others.